 Multiple degree programs

-Concordia Portland offers one-year master degree programs in a cutting-edge online learning environment.
+Concordia Portland offers 14-month master degree programs in a cutting-edge online learning environment.
 Best of all, more than 80 percent of students enrolled in Concordia Portland’s online master degree program graduate with their desired degree.